-The Board of Trustees comprises of the members of the School's Management Committee and the Governor who chairs the Building a Future for our Community Committee (formerly the Better Buildings Committee).
+The Board of Trustees of CCHS Capital Development Limited comprises of the members of the Board of Trustees' Management Committee and oversee the Building a Future for our Community Committee (formerly the Better Buildings Committee).
 The Building a Future for our Community Committee reports directly to the Board of Trustees of the CCHS Capital Development Limited and their duties are to devise and implement the Development Fundraising Strategy according to the needs of Chelmsford County High School for Girls; review policies and procedures for fundraising; develop and implement fundraising events and activities; and identify and manage approaches to potential donors and sponsors.
 These are to be done in consultation with the trustees of CCHS Capital Development Limited.
 The Building a Future for our Community Committee is comprised of the Company Secretary and at least one trustee of the CCHS Capital Development Limited, a Senior Leadership Team representative from the School and a number of volunteer members.
 Volunteer members representing the parent body of the School and local businesses can be appointed by the Building a Future for our Community Committee at any time either on an ongoing basis or for the duration of specific projects or events.

-In 2022-23 CCHS Capital Development Ltd transferred funds totalling £32,160 (2021-22: £15,803) to the School.
+In 2023-24 CCHS Capital Development Ltd transferred funds totalling £nil (2022-23: £32,160) to the School.